track02/Raytracer/README.md

 Development of a Raytracer, based on the book Ray Tracing in One Weekend, by Peter Shirley

-Completed all chapters of the book - refraction needs to be reviewed in further detail.
+All chapters finished - TODO Next:

+- Clean up code
+- Re-read refraction and camera chapters, update notes
+- Generate larger images (800x600)
+- Experiment with random scenes - update to allow command line args to be accepted

 #Initial PPM Image